feldera/feldera/docs/cloud.md

 ## Cluster ingress

-To allow external access to services running inside the EKS cluster, we recommend setting up a Kubernetes Ingress controller.
+To allow external access to Feldera and other services running inside the EKS cluster, we recommend setting up a Kubernetes Ingress controller.
 This is useful to allow access to the Feldera Web Console or to issue REST API calls directly.

 :::tip
 When you install an ingress controller, it uses an AWS load balancer to expose an IP address via a generated DNS name for external access.
 By default, creating ingress controllers leads to both an internal and external load balancer being created, with the external one being prefered to expose services.
-Most Feldera Cloud users should prefer to only expose  services only an internal load balancer.
+Most Feldera Cloud users should need to expose Feldera services only over an internal load balancer.
 :::

 To install an ingress controller where the external load balancer is disabled,